 A customer’s sewer bill is a component of the Municipal Services statement sent to City sewer customers.
 The recommended structure of the rates remains fairly unchanged and includes a fixed and a variable rate.
 Currently, the sewer rates include a fixed fee, sewer use charge and two additional surcharges of $2 per month for each additional dwelling unit and $10 per month for customers with two-inch or larger water meters, respectively.
 The proposed rate structure eliminates these surcharges and adds the costs to the monthly fixed charge.

 The Sewer Rates for customers that receive WATER AND SEWER SERVICE from the City includes:

 - Fixed charge - a monthly sewer service charge based on the water meter size.

 - Sewer use charge - a monthly consumption charge based on each customer’s actual metered water use.

 - (Consumption Unit - one HCF or 100 Cubic Feet equals 748 gallons

-The proposed sewer rates for customers that receive SEWER SERVICE ONLY from the City include:
+The Sewer Rates for customers that receive SEWER SERVICE ONLY from the City include: